yegor256/tacit/README.md

 The following list is of tested browsers for compatibility.
-We don't have any guarantees of compatibility for other browsers, but as soon as possible will verify and add more to the list.
+We don't have any guarantees of compatibility for other browsers, but as soon as possible we will verify and add more to the list.
 Some of these browsers present minor issues that are reported in the our [issues](https://github.com/yegor256/tacit/issues) list.